A yeard is simply a combo of the words “year” and “beard”. You earn your yeard badge of honor once you let your beard grow out for a full year.

-Letting your beard grow for 365 days means you’re a whole lot more than just a punsman.
-(Yeard is simply a combo of “year” and “beard”.)
+But letting your beard grow for 365 days means you’re a whole lot more than just a punsman.
 It says you are a determined dude who isn’t afraid to go after what you want and to work at it.
 You’re prepared to stake out a true commitment and stick to it.
 A man not to be messed with.
 Bravo!

 Growing out your beard for an entire year is an awesome goal, my friend!
 We stand and applaud you in this commitment to become a truly rugged beardsman!
 You’ll love it – provided you follow our yeard beard tips here.
 Because there’s more to it than just shoving the razor in a drawer and forgetting about it.